Black Betty

 "Black Betty" (Roud 11668) is a 20th-century African-American work song often credited to Huddie "Lead Belly" Ledbetter as the author, though the earliest recordings are not by him.
-Some sources claim it is one of Lead Belly's many adaptations of earlier folk material.
+Some sources say it is one of Lead Belly's many adaptations of earlier folk material.

 There are numerous recorded versions, including a cappella and folk.
 The song was eventually, with modified lyrics, remade as a rock song by the American band Ram Jam in 1977.
 Subsequent recordings, including hits by Tom Jones and Spiderbait, retain the structure of this version.